 - Wagamama: Japanese-inspired dishes arrive at your table fast at this sit-down chain.
 (And there’s a Wagamama in the North Terminal, too.)

 Whether you’re headed to another country or London is your final destination, making the final connection to the airport smoothly can facilitate the success of your travel plans.
-Book a reliable Blacklane car service to travel the last leg of your journey in comfort and style.
+Book a reliable Blacklane airport transfer for Gatwick Airport (LGW) to travel the last leg of your journey in comfort and style.